Claire Liu

-Claire Liu (born May 25, 2000) is an American tennis player.
-On 24th October 2022, she reached her career-high singles ranking of world No. 60.
+Claire Liu (born May 25, 2000) is an American professional tennis player.
+On 30 January 2023, she reached her career-high singles ranking of world No. 52.

+Liu has won one singles title and one doubles title on the WTA Challenger Tour as well as six titles in singles and one doubles title on the ITF Women's Circuit.

 In 2017, she was the world No. 1 in the junior rankings, after winning the Wimbledon girls' singles title, and finishing runner-up at the French Open.
 Liu also won a junior Grand Slam doubles title at Wimbledon with Usue Arconada in 2016.

-As a professional, Liu has won one singles title and one doubles title on the WTA Challenger Tour as well as six singles titles and one doubles title in tournaments of the ITF Women's Circuit.

 Personal life

-Claire grew up in Thousand Oaks, California.
+Liu grew up in Thousand Oaks, California.
 Both her parents are Chinese immigrants.
+In 2023, she began maintaining a blog that recounts her experiences on the professional tennis tour and personal life.